Burwash Hall

-Burwash Hall refers to both Burwash Dining Hall and Burwash Hall proper, the second oldest of the residence buildings at Victoria University in Toronto, Canada.
+Burwash Hall refers to both Burwash Dining Hall and Burwash Hall proper, the second oldest of the residence buildings at Victoria University in Toronto, Ontario, Canada.
+It is located on the Victoria University campus within the northeastern portion of the University of Toronto's greater St. George campus.
 Construction began in 1911 and was completed in 1913.
 It was named after Nathanael Burwash, president of Victoria from 1887 to 1912.
-The building is an extravagant Neo-Gothic work with turrets, gargoyles, and battlements.
+The building is an intricate Neo-Gothic work with turrets, gargoyles, and battlements.
 The architects were Messrs.
 Sproatt & Rolph.

 History

 In 1910, seven years after the opening of the women's residence, Annesley Hall, the administrators of Victoria University began plans for an elaborate men's residence building on the campus.
 The project was funded by the estate of Mr. Hart A. Massey, an alumnus from Victoria's early days in Cobourg.
 The full cost of the project is unknown to the public, but the asset was valued at $450,000 in 1913.

 Burwash Hall in 1926 (Victoria University Archives).

 Famous residents of Burwash include Vincent Massey, Lester B. Pearson, Don Harron, and Donald Sutherland.